IBM/ibm-satellite-storage/.github/README_TEMPLATE.md

-# Provider name / Configuration name
+# Storage provider name or the template name

+Enter the name of the storage provider or the name of your storage template

 ## Prerequisites

 List any config steps to take before creating a configuration using with your template.
 For example: resource requirements such as volumes, nodes, supported versions, etc.

-## Required / Optional parameters & how to retrieve them
+## Parameters & how to retrieve them

 Create a table that contains the required and optional parameters that are used when creating a Satellite storage configuration with your template.